CatUnderTheLeaf/catundertheleaf.github.io/_posts/2024-06-10-gyl-classification.md

 ## Create model and use transfer learning

-I used the proposed in the [paper](https://lib.jucs.org/article/104490/) method - take EfficientNetV2S and fine tuned it.
+I used the proposed in the [paper](https://lib.jucs.org/article/104490/) method - took EfficientNetV2S and fine tuned it.

 EfficientNetV2S model architecture: